mpierson531/ConsoleNote/README.md

 # ConsoleNote

-A project a I wanted to make that will hopefully eventually allow you to create notes contained in .txt files, from the console.
+A project I wanted to make that will hopefully eventually allow you to create notes contained in .txt files, from the console.